Next workshop Cutting features feels like loss and looks like design RSVP now

 8. Is rollback or staged rollout in place?

-If I don't trust it, then slow down.
+If you don't trust it, slow down.